Japekrom: Economy

 Agriculture is the main occupation among the workforce of Japekrom and environs.
 Aside from peasant farming activities which involve the growing of cassava, maize, yam, and tomatoes, the farmlands of Japekrom are predominantly used in the plantation of cashew which is mainly cultivated as a cash crop.

 Health

-Japekrom is host to one of the best hospitals in Bono region.
-The hospital has an excellent staff and serves not only Ghanaians but patients from other neighbouring countries like Côte d'Ivoire.
-It is rated among the top hospitals in Ghana.
+Japekrom is a host to one of the best Health Centre in Bono region.
+The Japekrom Health centre has an excellent staff and serves not only Ghanaians but patients from other neighbouring countries like Côte d'Ivoire.
+It is rated among the top health Centre in Ghana.